vinci-ftc/vinci-ftc.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 ---
 layout: post
-title: Our Member-test9
+title: Our Member-test10
 ---

+subtitle: There is our member in our team
+---

 Coach:
----
+--

 Captian&Driver:
 ---

-Builder: kyrie
+Builder:kyrie
 ---